10 Popular Dog Breeds in Singapore Loved by Pet Owners

 Golden Retriever

-Personality: Golden Retrievers are famously friendly, gentle, and eager to please – making them excellent pets and helper dogs in Singapore.
+Personality: Golden Retrievers are famously friendly, gentle, and eager to please, making them excellent family pets in Singapore.
 Their affectionate yet obedient nature and ability to adapt to Singaporean home life continue to make them a popular choice of dog for many local families today.

 Grooming: Golden Retrievers have thick, lush fur that needs regular brushing, especially when they shed their winter undercoat yearly.